 And I could not see anyone, signing, so that gave me impression that none of them are profoundly deaf.
 None of them were speaking sign language as their first language.

 And a lot of them were whispering, so, for me, I couldn’t whisper or receive it, because I would not be able to hear that.
 So, just based on that alone, I’m going on the assumption that the majority of your audience were actually not deaf or hard of hearing.

-I’ve talked about that and it just showed, this experience alone and based on the article I put together, that captions are not just for d/Deaf people, hard of hearing people.
+I’ve talked about that and it just showed, this experience alone and based on the article I put together, that captions are not just for deaf people, hard of hearing people.

 So many other people can benefit from that and I’ve witnessed that first hand in a cinema, just based on a quick observation that people were whispering and nobody was signing.

 They are not just for the deaf people

 So it just shows that people do want it for other reasons as well.
 So that’s kind of the wind up of the positive and the negative.